mccornet/pl-900/06 - PowerAppsPortal.md

 ## Getting Started

-Businesses that have Dynamics 365 or a custom Microsoft Dataverse solution already in place can quickly build portals that are more secure and build their entire website, all without requiring developers.
-A portal is not automatically provisioned when a new Dataverse environment is created.
+***Businesses that have Dynamics 365 or a Dataverse solution already in place can quickly build portals and build their entire website without requiring developers.*** A portal is not automatically provisioned when a new Dataverse environment is created.
 You will need to provision a Power Apps portal and determine the name, default URL, language, and template.

 > **Important**
 >